 Also, I can use it for my 3rd grader and my 9th grader, which means I don’t have to mentally shift when helping either of them.
 I’ll be able to track their progress in the same place and in the same format, which is a win for me!

 For her more detailed instruction, she’ll stick with our Masterpiece Society Studio membership and work her way through the recently added elementary (fun projects) and art school (fundamental skills) courses.

 We’ll probably pick up our piano from storage by the time 3rd Grade officially starts, so I’d love to say we’ve got big piano plans coming.
 Realistically however, I don’t know how long it will take us to get it to our home and I have no clue when we’ll get it tuned.

 By the way, you can learn more about Doodle Crates and all the other awesome crates from Kiwi Crate through the link below.
-What’s even better is that you can enjoy a great deal through this sweet coupon code:

 That’s it for our Charlotte Mason-inspired 3rd Grade curriculum plans.
 If you have tips or questions about any of these resources, I’d love to hear them.